LaughingLogic/greater-challenge/README.md

 responsible for executing scheduled jobs.
 It makes use of Spring's scheduling support (namely the `@EnableScheduling` and `@Scheduled` annotations) which makes it very simple to ensure scheduled method execution with very little plumbing.

+The scheduler makes the following assumptions:

+* The time zone is always UTC
+* Transaction files take one minute or less to be received

+Therefore, the scheduler runs at 06:01am and 21:01pm UTC each day.
+This ensures that processing commences within 5 minutes of delivery.

 The scheduler delegates to the [`TransactionProcessor`](src/main/java/au/com/greater/transaction/TransactionProcessor.java)